cardiffnlp/tweeteval/README.md

 Additionally, we release all the models fine-tuned to the specific task.
 You can access to all models [here](https://huggingface.co/cardiffnlp).

-To know how to use the pre-trained models, you can check our Jupyter Notebook.
+To know how to use the pre-trained models, you can check our Jupyter Notebook including code.

 # Citing TweetEval